-Name • Demonstrate responsibility for continued personal and professional growth by attending offerings for continuing education.
-O List offerings attended and how they will affect your personal and professional growth. • Describe the benefits of membership and participation in a professional organization.
-O What are the benefits of membership?
-List the times you served in the SNA booth at the conference. • Exploration of nursing roles and various levels of entry into the profession of nursing.
-O By attending offerings and visiting with other nursing students, describe nursing roles that you found interesting.
-O What different levels of entry into nursing were represented at the conference, and how does that impact the various nursing roles? • Discovery of programs for higher education and opportunities for employment.
-O List other programs for higher education with whom you visited:
+Name • offerings for continuing edu for continued personal and professional growth by attending acation. led and how they will affect your personal and professional • Describe the benefits of men O What are the benefits mbership and participation in a professional organization. ts of membership? o List the times you se erved in the SNA booth at the conference. • s and various levels of entry into the profession of nursing. ngs and visiting with other nursing students, describe nursing linteresting. ls of entry into nursing were represented at the conference, mpact the various nursing roles? • higher education and opportunities for employment. for higher education with whom you visited: